Amedeo Modigliani: Death and funeral

 Although he continued to paint, Modigliani's health deteriorated rapidly, and his alcohol-induced blackouts became more frequent.

-In 1920, after not hearing from him for several days, a neighbour checked on the family and found Modigliani in bed delirious and holding onto Hébuterne.
+In 1920, after not hearing from him for several days, a neighbour checked on the family and found Modigliani in bed, delirious and holding onto Hébuterne.
 A doctor was summoned, but little could be done because Modigliani was in the final stage of his disease, tubercular meningitis.
 He died on 24 January 1920, at the Hôpital de la Charité.

 There was an enormous funeral, attended by many from the artistic communities in Montmartre and Montparnasse.
-When Modigliani died, twenty-one-year-old Hébuterne was eight months pregnant with their second child.
+When Modigliani died, 21-year-old Hébuterne was eight months pregnant with their second child.
 The day after Modigliani's death, Hébuterne was taken to her parents' home.
 There, inconsolable, she threw herself out of a fifth-floor window, killing herself and her unborn child.

 Modigliani was buried in Père Lachaise Cemetery.
 Hébuterne was buried at the Cimetière de Bagneux near Paris, and it was not until 1930 that her embittered family allowed her body to be moved to rest beside Modigliani.
-A single tombstone honors them both.
+A single tombstone honours them both.
 His epitaph reads: "Struck down by death at the moment of glory".
 Hers reads: "Devoted companion to the extreme sacrifice".

 Managing only one solo exhibition in his life and giving his work away in exchange for meals in restaurants, Modigliani died destitute.

 Legacy

 Influences

 The linear form of African sculpture and the depictive humanism of the figurative Renaissance painters informed his work.
-Working during that fertile period of “isms,” Cubism, Dadaism, Surrealism, Futurism, Modigliani did not choose to be categorized within any of these prevailing, defining confines.
+Working during that fertile period of "isms", Cubism, Dadaism, Surrealism, Futurism, Modigliani did not choose to be categorised within any of these prevailing, defining confines.
 He was unclassifiable, stubbornly insisting on his difference.
-He was an artist putting down paint on canvas and creating works not to shock and outrage, but to say, “This is what I see.”
+He was an artist putting down paint on canvas and creating works not to shock and outrage, but to say, "This is what I see."

 More appreciated over the years by collectors than academicians and critics, Modigliani was indifferent to staking a claim for himself in the intellectual avant-garde of the art world.
-One can say he recognized the merit of Jean Cocteau’s proclamation: “Ne t'attardes pas avec l'avant-garde” (“Don’t wait with the avant-garde”).
+One can say he recognised the merit of Jean Cocteau's proclamation: "Ne t'attardes pas avec l'avant-garde" ("Don't wait with the avant-garde").
 Pseudo-goitre, a medical condition, is also known as Modigliani syndrome.
-This name was derived from the curved neck of women in Modigliani's paintings which appeared like pseudogoitre.
+This name was derived from the curved neck of women in Modigliani's paintings, which appeared like pseudogoitre.

 Since his death, Modigliani's reputation has soared.
 Nine novels, a play, a documentary, and three feature films have been devoted to his life.
 Modigliani's sister in Florence adopted his daughter, Jeanne (1918–1984).
 As an adult, she wrote a biography of her father titled Modigliani: Man and Myth.